 However, if the death of your loved one was caused by negligent or ill-meant acts of another person, you may be eligible to file a wrongful death suit.
 Doing so isn’t just about receiving justice for your loved one, though it certainly can help with that.
 It can also be a way to help your family recover a financial safety net during this difficult time.

 The legal team at Monge & Associates can help you understand your legal rights and options for pursuing a wrongful death claim.
-Our Atlanta-based wrongful death attorneys understand what you are going through and are here to help you secure the justice and fair recovery you deserve.
+Our Atlanta-based attorneys know how difficult it is to move forward after such an unfair loss.
+We are here to support you and help you secure the justice and fair recovery you deserve.

 - Medical expenses incurred as a result of the accident prior to death